 All in all, the Thrustmaster T300RS is an excellent racing wheel.
 If you’re the kind of gamer who appreciates precision and realistic force feedback in their racing wheel, then this is the right product for you.

 The main shortcoming, in this case, would be that the wheel can simply feel somewhat cheap, but the more noticeable issue is that the pedals are not the best you can get at this price tag.

-As mentioned before, the only real downside to the G920 is that the technology behind its force feedback system is not as smooth as what you’d get with some other models, but again, this is only likely to bother more experienced racing fans.
+As stated before, the only real drawback to the G920 is that the technology behind its force feedback system is not as smooth as what you’d get with some other models, but again, this is only likely to be an issue for more experienced racing fans.